nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Jimi will delete the task specified by `INDEX`.
 > * If you need to recover your deleted task/event, use the [`undo`](#undo) command.
+> * You can also delete a range of tasks/events by specifying the `to` keyword as well.

 Examples:
 * `delete e2`
   Deletes the 2nd event in Jimi.
 * `delete t1`
   Deletes the 1st task in the Jimi.
+* `delete t1 to t5`
+  Deletes the 1st task to 5th task in Jimi.

 > <img src="images/Delete.png" width="800">